Course Descriptions for BIOL 2421

 This is a Texas Common Course Number.
 This is a Core Curriculum course selected by the colleges of DCCCD.

-Course Description: A study of the morphology, physiology, and taxonomy of representative groups of pathogenic and non-pathogenic organisms.
+Course Description: Principles of microbiology, including metabolism, structure, function, genetics, and phylogeny of microbes.
+The course will also examine the interactions of microbes with each other, hosts, and the environment.
 Emphasis is placed on relationships that influence humans: public health, infectious diseases, and immunology, biotechnology, and environmental and industrial applications.
 Lab experimentation with pure cultures and selected media will be used to study extensively the medical, environmental, and industrial importance of these microbes.
 Designed for students in science or pre-professional programs.
 (3 Lec., 4 Lab.)

 Coordinating Board Academic Approval Number 2605035103